cgbur/whisp/README.md

 # Whisp

-Whisp is a robust, minimal, and secure speech-to-text application that runs in the background, allowing users to dictate text into any application that accepts keyboard input.
-Designed to be lightweight and unobtrusive, Whisp aims to seamlessly integrate into the user's workflow.

-**Goals**
+Whisp is a lightweight desktop speech-to-text tool designed for simplicity and efficiency.
+Modern speech-to-text models like [OpenAI's Whisper](https://github.com/openai/whisper) offer impressive accuracy and represent a significant improvement in usability over older technologies.
+Whisp aims to provide a minimal, unobtrusive interface to these models, allowing seamless speech-to-text functionality across all your desktop applications.

+### Goals

-These are aspirational, as not a single line of code has been written at the time of this README.
+These are aspirational, as no code has been written yet at the time of this README.

-1. **Robust**: Tools should be dependable and work as expected.
-Downtime in services should have fallbacks.
-Whisp will gracefully handle errors and retry when possible.
-Downtime in a tool like this is extremely frustrating and can be especially disruptive to users who rely on it. _It aspires to be relied upon._

-2. **Minimal**: Whisp should be lightweight and unobtrusive.
-When not in use, it should not activate the microphone or consume system resources.
-When in use, it should use as few resources as possible.
-Whisp will focus on providing a clean desktop experience without unnecessary features, UI, or configuration.

-3. **Secure**: By its very nature, this tool will handle users' voice data and may, if configured, send it to a third-party service for transcription.
-Users are installing an application they did not necessarily write and are trusting it with their data.
-Minimal dependencies, open source, and easy-to-audit code are all important to ensure that users can trust the application.
+1. **Robust**: Broken tools are not useful.
+Whisp will be stable and reliable.
+   Errors will be handled gracefully, and retries will be automatic when possible.

+2. **Minimal**: Resource intensive tools or ones that impact a system are the first to be uninstalled.
+No bloat.
+No unnecessary features.

+3. **Secure**: Handling users API keys, voice data, and registing a global hotkey to enable recordings are not only security concerns, but also is a lot of trust to put in a tool from the internet.
+The code will handle your data with best practices, but in terms of trust, the best you can do is review the source and build it yourself.

+### TODO

+- Support configuring the hotkey for start/stop listening
+  - Set a default hotkey
+  - Define the configuration file location
+- Implement start and stop recording functionality
+- Send audio for transcription
+- Auto-paste transcriptions
+- Add a basic settings window